-The recommendations made by the Commission reflect the Commission's view that a primary objective of its recommendation is to provide a wage garnishment procedure that minimizes the burden that wage garnishment imposes on employers.
+A primary objective of the Commission's recommendations is to provide a wage garnishment procedure that minimizes the burden that such garnishments impose on employers.

 Comprehensive statute.
 The four different procedures now used in California for wage garnishment will be superseded by one comprehensive statute.
-An employer will be able to refer to one statute that comprehensively covers wage garnishment, thus avoiding the need to become expert in several different types of procedures.
+An employer will be able to refer to one statute that comprehensively covers wage garnishment, thus avoiding the need for concern with several different types of procedures.

 Forms and instructions.
-Forms and instructions prepared by the Judicial Council will explain the employer's duties in complying with wage garnishment orders.
+Instructions prepared by the Judicial Council will explain the employer's duties under a wage garnishment order.
+Forms adopted by the Judicial Council will minimize the employer's burden in complying with the order.
+Court clerks will provide a ready source of reliable information concerning wage garnishment procedure.